Voice of Employees

 Voice of Intellectual Property Division Members

-Expanding experiences from patent application prosecution to IP landscape surveys
+Expanding the realm of experience from patent application prosecution to IP landscape surveys

 man

-Since my major at university was in the field of science, I started my career in patent application prosecution in the field of printers.
-Subsequently, in order to accumulate experience in the upstream stages of product commercialization, I was assigned to the patent application prosecution work in the field of technology development.
-I became involved in the formulation and promotion of IP strategies in addition to application prosecution for various development themes (sensors, etc.) that were being launched at the time, and I also gained experience in contractual work in joint development with universities and external partners.
-And currently, I am engaged in daily operations with the goal of contributing to management and business strategies through the use of IP landscapes.
+Since I major in the sciences at university, I started my career in patent application prosecution in the printer field.
+Later, to accumulate experience in the upstream stages of product commercialization, I was assigned to patent application prosecution work in the field of technology development.
+I became involved in the formulation and promotion of IP strategies in addition to application prosecution for various development projects involving sensors and such that were being launched at the time.
+I also gained experience in contractual work in joint development with universities and external partners.
+I am currently engaged in daily operations with the goal of contributing to management and business strategies through the use of IP landscapes.

-In this manner, I think one of the major characteristics of the Intellectual Property Division is that we can experience a wide range of operations within a single department, including not only patent application prosecution but also IP strategy formulation and strategic proposals utilizing IP landscapes.
+I think one of the major characteristics of the Intellectual Property Division is that we can experience a wide range of operations within a single department, including not only patent application prosecution but also IP strategy formulation and strategic proposals utilizing IP landscapes.
 I myself have been engaged in a wide range of work while experiencing a sense of growth.
-In my current duties, I am deeply involved with the business and development divisions from the upstream stage of business, such as the creation of new businesses and planning proposals, with the goal of promoting innovation and creating the future.
-I would like to grow with my team members so that we can create and nurture businesses together.
+In my current duties, I am deeply involved with the business and development groups from the upstream stage of business, such as the creation of new businesses and planning proposals, with the goal of promoting innovation and creating the future.
+I would like to grow along with the rest of the team so that we can create and nurture businesses together.

 Worldwide trademark management in collaboration with operations divisions and sales and marketing